BK-2-0-1/Simon-Game/README.md

 # Simon-Game

 Classical Simon game created with JavaScript.
-My memory is too bad for playing this, but maybe your's is good :)
+My memory is too bad for playing this, but maybe yours is good :)